arslanlodhi/cake-android-client/README.md

 # Fixes
 * Updated Gradle file and Manifest, as the targeted SDK was old.
-* Extended with ListFragment and have the wrong id in xml.
-I have to changed the ListFragment to simple fragment and changed the ListView to RecyclerView.
+* Fragment was extended with ListFragment and have the wrong id of ListView in xml.
+I have changed the ListFragment to simple Fragment and changed the ListView to RecyclerView.
 Fixed the issue.
 * Application Does’t have Internet Permission, So it was crashing because of it.
 Permission added in Manifest
-* XML View Relative Layout Issue in row.
-It has the issue in the Childs of relative layout causing the text and image over lapping.
+* XML View Relative Layout issue in row.
+It has the issue in the childs of RelativeLayout causing the text and image over lapping.
 Fixed the toRightof Rule.
-* Did’t contain the ViewHolder pattern in MyAdapter, causing views to draw every time when scroll, Changed it to RecyclerView.Adapter and implemented ViewHolder pattern.
+* Did’t contain the ViewHolder pattern in MyAdapter, causing views to draw every time while scrolling, Changed it to RecyclerView.Adapter and implemented ViewHolder pattern.
 * Change the adapter binding with ArrayList of CakeModel.class, Instead of JSONArray.
 * Implemented LRU cache to prevent Image loading every time from network.
 And also implemented logic to not to load images from Network if already in  progress.
 * Handled Screen orientation, by retaining instance of the Fragment.